jrkosinski/oracle-example/README.md

 Smart contracts are still kind of a new thing; they've yet to take the mainstream, and so many aspects of how they will work have not yet been hammered out and standardized.
 I will briefly explain the impetus behind the idea of the "oracle", and - be patient - we'll get into it in more depth in later parts.

-Programming blockchain contracts is not like programming a client-server app.
-All data with which the contract interacts, must already be on the blockchain.
+Engineering a blockchain contract is not like programming a client-server app.
+One important difference is that data with which the contract interacts, must already be on the blockchain.
 There is no calling *out* of the blockchain.
 Not only is it not supported by the language, it's not supported by the blockchain paradigm.
 The contract can take bets in the form of ethereum currency, store them in the contract, and release them to the correct wallet addresses according to a formula, when the winner of a match is declared.
 But how does the contract know the winner?
 It can't query a REST API or anything like that.
 It can only use data that's already in the blockchain!
 Many many use cases of smart contracts run into a similar problem - they are seriously limited unless they can interact with the world outside the blockchain.

 If the contract can only interact with data on the blockchain, an obvious solution is to inject the necessary data into the blockchain.
 And that's what an oracle is.
 An oracle is another contract, which injects data into the blockchain, allowing other contracts to consume it.
 While that may raise questions about trust and trustlessness, just accept for now that that's what an oracle is.
-In Part 3 of this series we'll discuss those nuances.
+In part 3 of this series we'll discuss those nuances.
 In our example use case, the oracle will be the contract that injects data into the blockchain, regarding (a) what matches are available, and (b) who won those matches, once decided.

 ## Setup